/investigate — Deep Context Builder¶

 Phase 1: Seed Search¶

-Performs semantic search for the topic, collecting the initial set of relevant entries.
+Performs a semantic search for the topic (or loads a single entry when --entry <uuid> is supplied), collecting the initial set of relevant entries.

 Phase 3: Tag Expansion¶